angeloey/3D-Camera-Renderer/README.md

  - use MEANINGFUL comments as a form as documentation, no functions without comments, but also dont have a useless comment on every single line.\
  - need to call the same bit of code many many times?
 PUT IT IN A FUNCTION/CLASS/LIBRARY.\
  - camelCase is king.\
- - dont use uint32_t where uint8_t would suffice. (not exclusive to integers)\
+ - dont use uint32_t where uint8_t would suffice. not exclusive to integers.
+(Exception: Chris said it's ok to "throw floats at it")\

-(I will consider myself exempt from this restrictions during development/debugging, however final code should follow all without exception).\
+(I will consider myself exempt from these restrictions during development/debugging, however final code should follow all without exception).\
 the following assignment criteria is self explanitory, I will attempt to be a good code monkey:\

 "Outstanding tidy code.
 Good\